RowboTony/vultisig-vibes/README.md

 With a focus on simplicity, I aimed to create a clean and streamlined design.
 By minimizing unnecessary elements and using animations sparingly, I prioritized the mobile user experience.
 The goal was to ensure the site feels like a secure and trustworthy platform, free from distractions or gimmicks.

-Even the bot mascot (R2V2 I've named it) — clever and well-designed — is gently reserved for the airdrop section.
+Even the bot mascot (who I've named 'R2V2') — clever and well-designed — is gently reserved for the airdrop section.
 A nod to the degen crowd, but never at the expense of institutional trust.

 > **No hype.
 No overload.
 Just clarity, elegance, and purpose.**